jgorset/label/README.md

 ## Usage

-    $ cd /path/to/Gemfile
     $ label

-Label will look for a `Gemfile` in your current working directory, but you can also tell it to look somewhere else:
+Label will look for a `Gemfile` in your current working directory, but you can tell it to look somewhere else if you like:

     $ label /path/to/Gemfile